wso2/docs-ei/en/micro-integrator/docs/references/connectors/kafka-connector/kafka-connector-overview.md

 WSO2 EI Kafka inbound endpoint acts as a message consumer.
 It creates a connection to ZooKeeper and requests messages for a topic.
 The inbound endpoint is bundled with the Kafka connector.

-* **[Kafka Inbound Endpoint Example](3.1.x/kafka-inbound-endpoint-example.md)**: This sample demonstrates how one way message bridging from Kafka to HTTP can be done using the inbound Kafka endpoint.
+* **[Kafka Inbound Endpoint Example](3.1.x/kafka-inbound-endpoint-example.md)**: This sample demonstrates how one-way message bridging from Kafka to HTTP can be done using the inbound Kafka endpoint.

 ## How to contribute